-14. Has the government published any guidance advising how to comply with anti-corruption and bribery laws in your jurisdiction?
+13. Has the government published any guidance advising how to comply with anti-bribery and corruption laws in your jurisdiction?

 Government guidance in the sense of interpretation of the respective criminal bribery provisions is contained in the respective reports and applications of the government to the Liechtenstein parliament in the course of the enactment of the provisions and accompanying governmental documents.
 However, the Liechtenstein government has not published any specific guidelines for effective compliance programs relating to bribery.